rikAchten/dUGNIT/README.md

 # neurotools

 Stuff related to data treatment of neuro MRI

+## fMRI stuff

 First are some fMRI processing tools.
 These are python scripts and notebooks.
-I use FSL, SPM, ANTs and RAPIDART.
+I use FSL, SPM, ANTs and RAPIDART